 The Food, Energy and Water Local Nexus Network (LNN) for Re-Distributed Manufacturing (RDM)

+There has been a recognition in recent years that there is an inter-connectedness between the three sectors and this has resulted in the use of the term “food-energy-water (FEW) nexus”.
 Local nexuses refers to the connection between more localised food systems and decentralised energy and water supply.

 The LNN focused on the development of local nexuses of food manufacturing with energy and water supply.
 These connections may provide opportunities for modifying resource utilisation, production, and consumption to meet the services required within a local context.
 They may also contribute to the shared prosperity between business and community and between human society and natural ecosystems.
 This represents a complex and significant transition, which requires “smart” engineering (smaller scale technologies, integrated processes), and driving forces from businesses, communities and policy makers, to turn the potential of local nexuses into an economic and social reality.